SkittyWoW/FrameSort-Macro-Bot/README.md

 ### **4. ChatGPT Node**
 Powered by `GPT 5` using openai API key.

 ### **4. Discord Reply**
 Replies directly in the macro channel, tagging the user and giving a clean simplified macro answer.

 ### **6. Wrong Channel Handler**
-If someone mentions the bot in `#general`, it send a cute redirect message instead of spamming anyone.
+If someone mentions the bot in any other channel, it send a cute redirect message instead of spamming anyone.

----

-## How to Import into n8n

-1. Open **n8n**
-2. Go to **Workflows**
-3. Click **Import**
-4. Upload `FrameSort AI Bot.json`
-5. Add your:
-   - Discord Bot API credentials
-   - Discord Trigger credentials
-   - OpenAI API key

-And boom — you're live.

 ---